ramramhariram/AKS-GKE-Infra/README.md

 Azure SP for deploying AKS Cluster and creating TFvars files using same - Example here - https://learn.hashicorp.com/tutorials/consul/kubernetes-aks-azure#create-an-aks-cluster-with-terraform\.
 Gcloud CLI access and credentials.
 Gcloud Project user needs to have Kubernetes Engine Admin role to create GKE clusters.
+Once known, add the GCP project id and region to the terraform.tfvars file